stateful/dev-vscode-runme/dagger/BUILD.md

 If the target platform is not set, reset your Runme session.
 It's likely that direnv wasn't authorized yet.

-The external Dagger module `runme` is linked inside `vscode-runme` dagger.json.
-This makes it available as `runme` in the current module's scope.
+The external Dagger module `github.com/runmedev/runme` is linked inside `vscode-runme` dagger.json.
+This makes it available as `RunmeKernel` in the current module's scope.

 ```sh {"terminalRows":"14"}
 RunmeKernel | list-release --version latest | entries